Tropical cyclones in 2018: March

 March was an active month with twelve systems.
 Early in the month, Cyclone Hola formed near Vanuatu causing a few fatalities and later passed by New Caledonia and New Zealand where it caused minor damages.
 At the same time, Tropical Depression 18U made landfall in Northern Territory, causing tens of millions in damage despite being a weak system.
 In the middle of the month, Cyclone Eliakim made landfall in Madagascar, causing close to two dozen deaths and an unknown amount of damage.
 Also forming in the middle of month, Cyclone Marcus was a very intense tropical cyclone that affected the Tanimbar Islands, Top End, and Kimberley, causing tens of millions in damages.
 Cyclone Iris was a very long lived system that formed several days later, lasting for nearly four weeks as a tropical cyclone before dissipating in mid-April.
 Cyclone Josie was a system that formed in late March.
 It affected southern Fiji, causing millions in damages and several deaths.

 April

 April was an inactive month with only four systems forming.
 Tropical Cyclone Keni made landfall in Fiji, causing millions in damages.
 Later in the month, Tropical Cyclone Fakir passed by Réunion, causing millions in damages and a small number of fatalities.

 May

-May was a relatively inactive month with only seven systems forming.
+May was a relatively active month with seven systems forming.
 In the middle of the month, Cyclone Sagar affected Yemen, Somalia, Djibouti, Ethiopia, causing tens of millions in damages and several dozen deaths.
 Several days later, Cyclone Mekunu affected Yemen, Oman, and Saudi Arabia, causing hundreds of millions in damages and close to a few dozen deaths.
 At the same time, Tropical Storm Alberto caused over a hundred million in damages and a dozen fatalities throughout the Northwest Caribbean and the Eastern United States.
 Late in the month, BOB 01 caused a few deaths in Myanmar.